arkency/posts/posts/2023-01-11-how-to-build-calendar-read-model-for-bi-temporal-events.md

 And how we use it in our example application [ecommerce](https://github.com/RailsEventStore/ecommerce/) on the back-end side.

-### Prices catalog read model
+### Prepare read model for pricing catalog

-The next step would be to get the salesman the possibility to view / update their future prices.
+The next step would be to get the salesman the possibility to view/create future prices for the products.
 Let's create a read model for the prices set for the future.